 Minimizes Urinary Tract Infections

-This indicates the percent of patients who suffered from a urinary tract infection.
-Urinary tract infections are considered by many experts to be a barometer of nursing care at a nursing home.
-UTI's are routinely caused by lower quality nursing care.
-Nevertheless, this metric may also be misleading for certain nursing homes due to varying reporting standards for urinary tract infections.
+This metric is a measure of the percent of long-term care patients that had a urinary tract infection.
+UTI's may be an indication of a nursing home with worse hygiene protocols.
+Nevertheless, this metric can also be misleading for some nursing homes due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication